 There are exceptions; Henri de Toulouse-Lautrec, given his subject matter, could often be found sketching in the cabarets and brothels of nighttime Paris.
 Picasso went to bed late and got up late, as did Pollock.

 But the takeaway from the book is that whether our favourite artists, writers and other creatives got up at 5am or 5pm, they were disciplined in their approach to their work.
-As Barbara Hepworth put it: ‘Art is Labour’.
+As Barbara Hepworth believed: ‘Art is Labour’.

 If I'd have known that when I was a kid, I might have spent less time dreaming about what kind of artist I wanted to be, and more time actually making art.